 What Are the Treatment Options for Abnormal Uterine Bleeding?

 Once the cause for abnormal bleeding has been identified, we can proceed with a definitive treatment plan which includes:

-· Endometrial ablation- This is a minimally invasive alternative to hysterectomy to eliminate or minimize abnormal bleeding by cauterizing or freezing the lining of the uterus.
+- Endometrial ablation- This is a minimally invasive alternative to hysterectomy to eliminate or minimize abnormal bleeding by cauterizing the lining of the uterus.
 Today, many women undergo endometrial ablation who would have been treated with hysterectomy in the past.
 There are various techniques used to achieve the desired outcome.
-Most of these procedures are performed in the operating room under anesthesia.
-One notable exception is HerOption procedure that is described below.
+Typically, endometrial ablation is performed hysteroscopically (no incision) in the operating room under anesthesia.